demis001/runtblastx/README.rst

 --------

 * .travis.yml to hook in with https://travis-ci.org
+* .travis.yml pushes to https://coveralls.io
+* sphinx docs directory for your documentation that can be hooked into Read The Docs
 * tox.ini to allow you to easily run tests through different python environments
 * tests directory stub
 * python package directory
 * setup.py installation script
-* sphinx docs directory for your documentation that can be hooked into Read The Docs

 How To Use
 ----------